This post may contain affiliate links, view our disclaimer for details.

 Can I use pumpkin pie filling in these vegan pumpkin pancakes?

-You can substitute pumpkin pie filling for the pure pumpkin purée in the recipe below.
+You can substitute pumpkin pie filling for the pure pumpkin purée in the recipe below but the pancakes will be sweeter.

 Can I use homemade pumpkin puree in these pancakes?